Red Book

 A PASS can help you establish or maintain SSI eligibility and may increase your SSI payment amount.
 For example, if you receive $1,000 per month in SSDI, you have too much income to be eligible for SSI.
 However, if you otherwise qualify for SSI and have a work goal, you could use some of your SSDI to pay for PASS expenses to help you reach your work goal.
 Because we would not count the portion of your SSDI you are using toward your PASS, this could reduce your countable income enough so you could be eligible for SSI.

-In addition, other agencies may not count income that Social Security has excluded for a PASS when they determine your eligibility for housing assistance or the Supplemental Nutrition Assistance Program (food stamps).
+In addition, other agencies may not count income that have excluded for a PASS when they determine your eligibility for housing assistance or the Supplemental Nutrition Assistance Program (food stamps).

 Who can have a PASS?